Pandocomatic

 pandoc

-To actually control the pandoc conversion process itself, you can specify any pandoc command-line option in the pandoc
+To actually control the pandoc conversion process itself, you can

 property, which is a key-value list.